-deportation. ant who accepts unauthorized employment is subject to Important - Retain this peleave the U.S. Failure to aportant - Retain this permit in your possession; you must surrender it when you we the U.S. Failure to do so may delay your entry into the U.S. in the future.
-You are authorized to sta remain past this date, w violation of the law. y in the U.S. only until the date written on this form.
-To ithout permission from immigration authorities, is Surrender this permit who en you leave the U.S.: - By sea or air, to the ti ransportation line; border, to a Canadian Official; border, to a U.S. Official. - Across the Mexican b order, to a U.S. Official. ter the U.S. within 30 days to return to the same school on page 2 of Form 1-20 prior to surrendering this permit Record of Changes Record of Changes Port: Port: Date: Date: Record of Changes Departure Record
+Departure Number Warning - A nonimmigrant who accepts unauthorized employment is subject to deportation.
+742831632 01 U.S. IMMIGRATION Important - Retain this permit in your possession; you must surrender it when you leave the U.S. Failure to do so may delay your entry into the U.S. in the future.
+250 WAS 177 You are authorized to stay in the U.S. only until the date written on this form.
+To remain past this date, without permission from immigration authorities, is a violation of the law.
+Immigration and Naturalization Service SEP 1 3 1991 Surrender this permit when you leave the U.S.; - By sea or air, to the transportation line; - Across the Canadian border, to a Canadian Official; - Across the Mexican border, to a U.S. Official.
+Departure Record ADMITTED BUILDER ICLASSI UNTIL MALCH 12, 1552 Students planning to reenter the U.S. within 30 days to return to the same school, see "Arrival-Departure" on page 2 of Form 1-20 prior to surrendering this permit.
+Record of Changes 14.
+Family Name P. O. E. 15.
+First (Given) Name 16.
+Birth Date (Day/Mo/) $\square \circ H \circ$ Port: Departure Record SNGLAND Date: Carrier: Flight #/Ship Name: See Other Side STAPLE HER E For sale by the Superintendent of Documents, U.S. Government Printing Office Washington, D.C.
+20402